 You're almost there -- and probably very ready to have your baby!
 This will be one of your last pregnancy well-visits.
 Your doctor will make sure that you're prepared for labor, delivery, and motherhood.
-He or she will also check your progress and answer any questions.
+They will also check your progress and answer any questions.

 What You Can Expect: